isomerpages/nlb-biblioasia/_holding-area/Subterranean Singapore: A Deep Dive into Manmade Tunnels and Caverns Underground in the City State.md

 Interestingly, an even older underground military structure lies close to Battlebox.
 This is the sally port that was part of the old Fort Canning.
 When Fort Canning was built on top of the hill in 1861, it had a narrow, easily defended passageway called a sally port that burrowed from the fort on top of the hill and led to a path on the side of the hill, some 6 m below.
 The sally port allowed soldiers to enter and leave the fort without compromising the fort’s defence.
 The entrance to the sally port lies about 15 m from the entrance to the Battlebox.

 ![](/images/Vol%2018%20Issue%202/Subterranean%20Singapore/Subterranean%20Singapore%20-%20Image%203.png)
 <div style="background-color: white;">Shown here is the entrance to the sally port, which is located about 15 m from the Battlebox.
-It is an even older underground military structure than the Battlebox, and allowed soldiers to enter and leave the fort without compromising the fort’s defence.
-Photo by and courtesy of Jimmy Yap.</div>
+It is an even older underground military structure than the Battlebox, and allowed soldiers to enter and leave the fort without compromising the fort’s defence. <i>Photo by and courtesy of Jimmy Yap.</i></div>

 While military installations may capture the imagination, it is probably accurate to say that in the pre-war years, the island’s underground spaces were mainly used for the laying of utilities.
 Comprising power transmission cables, gas pipes, sewerage pipes, telephone lines and water mains, these were placed in the ground by the Singapore Municipality “to keep them out of sight” as well as to protect them from elements and human-inflicted damages.[^5]